tbaptista/pyafai/README.rst

 Intelligence course at the Department of Informatics Engineering of the University of Coimbra.

+Tutorials and documentation are currently in preparation, and should be released soon.

-| Copyright (c) 2014-2015 Tiago Baptista - baptista@dei.uc.pt
+| Copyright (c) 2014-2016 Tiago Baptista - baptista@dei.uc.pt
-| All rights reserved.
+| Licensed under the Apache License, Version 2.0 (see LICENSE.txt)

 Dependencies
 ------------